SeanR104/RockPaperScissors/README.md

 # RockPaperScissors
-Simple game of Rock Paper Scissors written in Java
+Simple game of Rock Paper Scissors played against the computer written in Java